-Timetable of communication and deliverables
+4.7 Timetable of communication, deliverables and insights

-We have set out below a timetable showing the key stages of the audit, including the VFM work and the Whole of Government Accounts.
-The timetable includes the deliverables we have agreed to provide to the Council through the Finance, Audit and Performance Committee's cycle in 2015/16 and 2016/17.
+We have set out below a timetable showing the key stages of the audit, including the value for money work and the Whole of Government Accounts.
+The timetable includes the deliverables we have agreed to provide to the Council through the Audit Committee's cycle in 2016/17.

-From time to time matters may arise that require immediate communication with the Finance, Audit and Performance Committee and we will discuss them with the Committee Chair as appropriate.
+From time to time matters may arise that require immediate communication with the Audit Committee and we will discuss them with the Chair as appropriate.

-Following the conclusion of our audit we will prepare an Annual Audit Letter to communicate the key issues arising from our work to the Council and external stakeholders, including members of the public
+Following the conclusion of our audit we will prepare an Annual Audit Letter to communicate the key issues arising from our work to the Council and external stakeholders, including members of the public.

-Audit phase Timetable Finance, Audit and Performance Committee Timetable Deliverables High level planning January 2016 March 2016 ► Audit Plan Risk assessment and interim testing of routine processes and controls February 2016 Year-end audit August 2016 Completion of audit August 2016 September 2016 Report to those charged with governance via the Audit Results Report Audit report (including our opinion on the financial statements and overall value for money conclusion).
+A 114 1 Audit - Audit phase Timetable Committee Deliverables

+timetable High level planning , Risk assessment and setting of scopes January 2017 March 2017 Audit Plan Testing routine processes and controls March 2017 April 2017 Year-end audit July 2017 Completion of audit August 2017 August 2017 Report to those charged with governance via the Audit Results Report Audit report (including our opinion on the financial statements and overall value for money conclusion.
 Audit completion certificate Reporting to the NAO on the Whole of Government Accounts return.
-Conclusion of reporting October 2016 November 2016 ► Annual Audit Letter Benefit claim May - November 2016 ► Certified claim Reporting on certification work December 2016 January 2017 ► Annual certification work report
+Conclusion of reporting October 2017 December 2017 Annual Audit Letter